 7. Sharing customer reviews

-Polls are a fantastic way to encourage engagement and let employees feel like they have a unified voice.
-Polls can be taken to cover a range of business issues from food in the staff canteen, the performance of your internal communication and the colours of your re-branding.
+Polls are a fantastic way to encourage engagement and show employees they can provide tangible contributions to the way your business develops.
+Polls can cover a range of business issues from food in the staff canteen, to the performance of your internal communication tools and your newly updated brand colours.

 10. Events calendar

-Having a company calendar that is available can help staff to plan around business commitment, clear their diary for social events and make sure that they stay up to date with key company events, even if they are not based in the head office.
-An events calendar also stops you from having to sending out constant email reminders about forthcoming events.
-Instead, everything is available to see through a calendar view.
+Having a company calendar that's available anytime, anywhere, helps staff plan around business commitments, clear their diary for social functions, and make sure they're up to date with key company events — even if they're not based in head office.
+An events calendar also stops you from having to send out constant email reminders about forthcoming events.
+Instead, everything is available to see through a single calendar view.

-11. Information hubs
+11. Communication hubs

 12. Ask a question